 - Threat Intelligence — While good hygiene goes a long way, advanced security solutions are also critical to reduce account takeover.
 Find a provider that uses advanced threat detection to discover if your account is under attack from botnets or if incoming emails are phishing efforts.

-- Hybrid Protection — Applications also need to do their part. — which combine the utility of web application firewalls (WAFs) and RASP security protocols — detect suspicious events in runtime, empowering real-time response.
+- Hybrid Protection — Applications also need to do their part.
+Emerging hybrid solutions — which combine the utility of web application firewalls (WAFs) and RASP security protocols — detect suspicious events in runtime, empowering real-time response.
 If you are subscribing to a service for your business, asking your SaaS provider how they secure your data against account takeover is a necessity.

 Account takeover is on the rise.
 Combat both common and evolving threats with the right combination of solid security hygiene and advanced, intelligent solutions.

 Author bio: Boris Chen is Vice President of Engineering and Co-Founder of tCell.
 He has over 20 years of industry experience building high-performance web infrastructure and data technology.
 Before co-founding tCell, Chen spent five years at Splunk as VP of Engineering, from startup through IPO, where he helped drive Splunk’s petabyte-scale deployments and integration with Hadoop.
 Prior to joining Splunk, Chen was Director of Engineering at LucidEra, an early “Business Intelligence as a Service” innovator.
 At BEA Systems, where he was part of the original WebLogic acquisition, he led engineering teams working on the JRockit Java Virtual Machine, EAI and message bus products.
 Chen holds a B.S. in EECS from the University of California, Berkeley.